 What is an Electric Vehicle?

 Electric motors in electric vehicles (EVs) are powered by energy stored in batteries.
 An electric motor replaces the internal combustion engine in electric vehicles (ICE).
 Because an EV runs on electricity, it produces no pollution from its tailpipe, resulting in zero tailpipe emissions.
-It also lacks components such as a petrol pump, fuel tank or fuel line, internal combustion engine.
+It also lacks components such as a petrol pump, fuel tank or fuel line, and internal combustion engine.

 Table of Contents